-Research highlights that online spaces contribute to the shaping of individuals as neoliberal subjects (Pritchard et al., 2019).
-Some scholars have suggested that such spaces can be conceptualised via understandings of public pedagogy, highlighting learning beyond formal institutions (Giroux, 2010, 2021, 2022).
+(Giroux, 2010, 2021, 2022).
 Moreover, it is recognised that online media play a significant role in the reproduction of entrepreneurial learning ideologies (Pritchard et al., 2022; Smith, 2021).
 However, further research is needed to explore online spaces as contemporary entrepreneurial learning contexts.
-Thus, our paper brings together critical perspectives on entrepreneurial learning and public pedagogy in an analysis of online entrepreneurial advice.
+Thus, our article brings together critical perspectives on entrepreneurial learning and public pedagogy in an analysis of online entrepreneurial advice.
 We explore the role this advice has in forming and reinforcing an idealised entrepreneur, conceptualising this as public pedagogy (Stead and Elliott, 2019).
 Our research contributes to these debates by unpacking how entrepreneurial learning can itself be viewed as an entrepreneurial product, here packaged as advice and disseminated online.

-We further develop critical perspectives highlighting entrepreneurship as a highly gendered construct which positions women as less entrepreneurial than men (Ahl and Marlow, 2021; Kubberød et al., 2021).
-This growing body of work considers the gendering of entrepreneurship both as experienced by individual entrepreneurs and, shaped by neoliberal exaltations for women to fulfil their enterprising potential (Banet-Weiser, 2018).
+We further develop critical perspectives highlighting entrepreneurship as a highly gendered construct, which positions women as less entrepreneurial than men (Ahl and Marlow, 2021; Kubberød et al., 2021).
+This growing body of work considers the gendering of entrepreneurship both as experienced by individual entrepreneurs and shaped by neoliberal exaltations for women to fulfil their enterprising potential (Banet-Weiser, 2018).
 Since much research has focused on women's positioning as entrepreneurs, we aim to extend this by considering how online entrepreneurial advice is both implicitly and explicitly gendered (Ekanem, 2015) in ways which naturalise and sediment differences between men and women entrepreneurs.
-In doing so we contribute to understandings of entrepreneurship as a gendered project by explicating how entrepreneurial masculinities and femininities (Lewis et al., 2022) are framed and reproduced online (Martinez Dy et al., 2018; Nadin et al., 2020; Smith, 2021).
+In doing so, we contribute to understandings of entrepreneurship as a gendered project by explicating how entrepreneurial masculinities and femininities (Lewis et al., 2022) are framed and reproduced online (Martinez Dy et al., 2018; Nadin et al., 2020; Smith, 2021).

 As indicated above, neoliberal framing is central to these debates whereby entrepreneurial advice aligns with an individual's search for a deeper, truer, more capable self as a means of securing success (Bröckling, 2016).
-Through encouraging the search for our immanent selves, online advice emboldens us to affirm and develop characteristics that are seen as valuable and enriching (Winkler et al., 2021).
-Thus, an entrepreneurial mindset is central to entrepreneurial learning and plays an integral role in shaping advice and identifying ways of being that are causally associated with entrepreneurial (and wider) success (Lattacher and Wdowiak, 2020).
+Through encouraging the search for our immanent selves, online advice emboldens us to affirm and develop characteristics that are seen as valuable and enriching (Winkler et al., 2023).
+Thus, an EM is central to entrepreneurial learning and plays an integral role in shaping advice and identifying ways of being that are causally associated with entrepreneurial (and wider) success (Lattacher and Wdowiak, 2020).
 Consequently, online representations of entrepreneurship often rest on the assumption that learning to be an entrepreneur is not simply about what you do; it is about who you are (Pritchard et al., 2019; Kuratko et al., 2021).